-NewYork-Presbyterian, one of the largest hospital networks in New York, provides users with the cost of child delivery.
+NewYork-Presbyterian, one of the largest hospital networks in New York, provides people with the cost of child delivery.
 While the cost of a C-section isn't listed, the cost of vaginal delivery is listed as $2,406 — which would make it the cheapest starting cost for childbirth.
-But it's unlikely that this cost would be accurate without considering doctors' fees, the cost of an inpatient stay and care from the hospital staff, and necessary vaccinations that can be required during any pregnancy.
+But it's unlikely that this cost would be accurate without considering doctors' fees, the cost of an inpatient stay and care from the hospital staff, and necessary vaccinations.

 The cost of delivering a baby in New York could easily increase by more than $1,000, even before factoring in the unforeseen costs of discretionary tests and procedures.

 Costs shown are pulled from NewYork-Presbyterian Hospital’s Shoppable Services list.

 The cost of giving birth might increase even more depending on the type of anesthesia a doctor recommends for the mother during delivery.
 According to NewYork-Presbyterian's list of standard costs, anesthesia could add $144 to $281 to the cost of giving birth.
 Analgesic treatment, another form of pain care often used in deliveries, could cost $561.
 A combination of anesthetic and analgesic drugs could increase the cost even more.